mmoayeri/RIVAL10/README.md

 ### Citation

-If this dataset or code is of use to you, please consider citing our CVPR paper.
+If this dataset or code is of use to you, please consider citing their CVPR paper.

 ```
 @inproceedings{moayeri2022comprehensive,